| |

 Nittaewo:

-a legendary bear-like race with hairy bodies and long nails (see quote)
+a legendary bear-like race with hairy bodies and long nails (Sinhala)

 Did Neanderthal man survive in the plains of Lenama in the Kumana National